Data protection policy for the application process of KPMG AG Wirtschaftsprüfungsgesellschaft and its affiliates or associates (KPMG)

 The following types of personal data must be provided during the KPMG application process:

-· Education and professional training (e.g. school, university, leaving certificates, previous employers, work certificates/references, further education, if applicable.
+- Data on education and professional training (e.g. school, university, leaving certificates, previous employers, work certificates/references, further education, if applicable)

-The application is always coordinated by KPMG staff involved with the application process during this process, who only grant those responsible for recruiting in the specialist departments of the business concerned access to review the candidate profile (including attachments).
-In addition, staff involved with the application process can view the details of individual positions (e.g. receipt of application for the position or number/type of positions for which the candidate has applied) for the administration of the firm-wide application process.
+The application is always coordinated by internal KPMG staff involved in the application process, who only grant those responsible for recruiting in the specialist departments of the entity concerned access to review the candidate profile (including attachments).
+In addition, staff involved in the application process can view the details of individual positions (e.g. receipt of application for the position or number/type of positions for which the candidate has applied) for the administration of the firm-wide application process.

-You can always be included in the KPMG applicant pool on completion of the regular application process by giving your consent pursuant to Article 6 (1)(a) EU GDPR.
-We will contact you separately to inform you of this option before your candidate profile is deleted.
-Should you agree to be included, your candidate profile will remain on file and our staff involved with the application process will regularly check your profile against vacancies and contact you for renewed application if a suitable position becomes available.
+Candidates can always be included in the KPMG applicant pool on completion of the regular application process by giving their consent pursuant to Article 6 (1)(a) EU GDPR.
+Consent can already be provided in the KPMG application tool on submitting the application.
+Alternatively, candidates are contacted separately before their candidate profile is routinely deleted.
+If a candidate agrees to be included, the candidate profile will remain on file and our staff involved in the application process will regularly check the profile against vacancies and contact the candidate for renewed application if a suitable position becomes available.

-4. To whom could applicant data be forwarded?
+4. To whom could candidate data be forwarded?